Bleed Out Tour: Critical reception

 Critic Sofia Bergstrom from Swedish newspaper Aftonbladet praised the concert in Stockholm.
 In her four star review, she commended Within Temptation's stage presence, the openness in which the band addressed current topics throughout the songs that comprised the set list, and the duets between lead vocalist Sharon den Adel and guest vocalist Tarja Turunen.
 Reviewing the concert in Leeds, critic Jon Davis from The Yorkshire Post praised den Adel's vocal performance and commented that Within Temptation "still have one of the best voices in rock, and put it to terrific use".

 Set list

-Latin America leg

-The following set list was performed in Latin America.
+The following set list was performed on 24 April 2024 in Mexico City, Mexico, and is not intended to represent a majority of the performances throughout the tour.